d-oliveros/isomorphine/README.md

 You can not directly require these files in the browser, as the browser doesn't have access to the database layer (and you don't want to pollute the bundled file).

-With isomorphine, you can provide these modules in the browser (as proxy mirrors) by doing:
+With Isomorphine, you can provide these modules in the browser (as proxy mirrors) by doing:

 ```js
 // In /models/index.js